nmeurer/inkscape2gcode/README.md

 # inkscape2gcode

+An optimized version of the JTP Laser-Tool for use with 3D-Printers

+## Features compared to the JTP Laser-Tool
-Added a X, Y and Z offset function to the tool.
+- added a X, Y and Z offset function
+- full, only X and Y or no homing at all can be performed
+- option to disable moving to X0 Y0 after the tool is done
+- option to notify the user via a buzzer

 ## Installation